pronsSec/HashesandHydras/README.md

 -zip2john

--Export with formatting
+- fcrackzip (maybe)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Instructions:

-Press the play button in the top left of the first cell below this.
+-Press the play button in the top left of the first cell below this.
 Upload your hashes or zip and wordlists that way.

-Move to the next cell down.
+-Move to the next cell down.
 Choose your setup with the radio checkboxes and press play.
 This will take a bit of time, roughly 5 mins.

-Press play beside the cell that pops your shell.
+-Press play beside the cell that pops your shell.

-Hangout and chillaxinate
+-Hangout and chillaxinate

-You are responsible for your own actions, this is a tool meant for ethical pentesting yo.
+-You are responsible for your own actions, this is a tool meant for ethical pentesting yo.